hackclub/hackclub/workshops/space_game/README.md

   turtle.goto(-100,0)
   turtle.write("Click Space as Much as Possible", font=("Arial", 10, "normal"))
 ```
-The turtle clears the screen, goes to a specified location, and tells the user the directions.
+The turtle clears the screen, goes to a specified location, and tells the user the directions for Game 1.

-# Right Arrow Press Function
+## Right Arrow Press Function
 <img src="https://media3.giphy.com/media/fAJSjAn1auJ1HjxKh0/giphy.gif" width="380" alt="Right Gif">
 To the right now.

 Game 2 is the game where we will be pressing the space bar as much as possible in 5 seconds.
+This function goes right under the `left` function.
 ```csharp
 def right():
   global game2Playing
   game2Playing = True
 ```
-This code will occur when the user presses the right arrow key to start the game, which we will handle later on.
-Make the game2Playing boolean global so we can use it, and set it to true.
+- This code will occur when the user presses the right arrow key to start Game 2, which we will handle later on.
+- Make the `game2Playing` boolean global so we can access and modify it.
+In fact, set it to true after we make it global.
+Without it being global, we would not be able to do this.

+This code goes within the `right` function and right under what we just wrote.
 ```csharp
 def right():
   #What we just wrote would be here.